GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 If you Press Attack to the first attack you make in the round, you also gain a bonus to the attack roll equal to the number of hands your wield the weapon with.
 If in your battlerage trance, you also gain a bonus for the purpose of inflicting a critical hit equal to the number of hands you wield the weapon with.

 ### 4) Brutal Momentum
-Once per round, when you attack, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round- you may use your reaction to grant yourself a bonus to your attack equal to 1/4 the distance in yards you moved since the start of the round or your previous action (whichever is most recent).
+When you attack, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round- you may use your reaction to grant yourself a bonus to your attack equal to 1/4 the distance in yards you moved since the start of the round or your previous action (whichever is most recent).
 If you do, and the attack is a critical failure, you are vulnerable until the end of the round.

 ### 6) Brutal Blow
 If you Press Attack while in your battlerage, you gain a bonus to your attack based on the type of attack: